likidu/kaigram/README.md

 ---

-Tested using Firefox 59 with asm.js enabled.
+Tested using [Firefox 59.0.3](https://ftp.mozilla.org/pub/firefox/releases/59.0.3/) with asm.js enabled. v59 the latest version which is known to have Mozilla's Boot to Gecko (B2G) supported.

-## Build
+## Build TDWeb with only ASM.js

+Below steps use `gh` which is Github CLI, but of course you can use normal `git` instead.

 ### TDLib